Information For Authors

 Initial Submission

-There are no bibliographic or formatting standards for the first submission of an article or commentary.
-Though, authors may use our template or any referencing style and document structure for their initial manuscript.
+First submissions must be uploaded as a .pdf or .docx file.
+There are no bibliographic or formatting requirements at this stage — authors may use our journal template or any reference style and document structure for the initial manuscript.

-Authors need to register with the journal prior to submitting or, if already registered, can simply log in and begin the five-step process.
+Authors must register with the journal prior to submitting (or log in if already registered) to begin the five-step submission process.

 Data Availability Policy